 Belfast Zoo is located on Cave Hill and some of the paths are located on steep gradients.
 The zoo map highlights areas of the zoo with higher gradients which can aid with planning your visit.
 The zoo currently operates a one-way system around the zoo.

-We provide free admission for carers accompanying visitors.
+Visitors paying standard admission price who require special assistance are offered free admission for one accompanying carer.
 To gain free carer’s admission, the carer must provide proof (in the form of documentation) to show that you are in receipt of carer’s allowance, a doctor’s letter or other relevant paperwork.
-Alternatively, the visitor who needs a carer can provide evidence of their disability.
+Or, the visitor who needs a carer can provide evidence of requiring a carer.

 We have 17 designated accessible parking bays which are located in the main car park close to the Visitor Centre entrance.
 Blue badges should be properly displayed on the vehicle dashboard with the side showing the wheelchair symbol facing forward.
 Car parking is free.

 Accessible toilet facilities